 Subscribers may subscribe for Class B Trust Units through the Equiton Agent or through a registered dealer acting as a sub-agent.
 The Equiton Agent or sub-agent receives an upfront commission of 3% of the subscription price and an ongoing trailing commission of 0.25% per annum for as long as the subscriber remains a holder of such Class B Units.
 Subscribers purchasing Class B Trust Units must hold upon Closing, unless waived by the issuer, Class B Trust Units with an aggregate initial purchase cost not less than an amount determined by the Trust (the "Class B Minimum Investment Amount").
 The Class B Minimum Investment Amount may be changed by the Trust from time to time.
-If the Subscriber redeems its Class B Trust Units prior to the third anniversary of their subscription, the following Short Term Trading Fee will be applied to the calculation of the Redemption Amount:
+If the Subscriber redeems its Class B Trust Units prior to the third anniversary of their subscription, the following Short Term Trading Fee will be set-off against the Redemption Amount payable: